 As for the string itself, the most critical characteristic – especially with the long runs the drawbot has – is that it doesn’t stretch.
 Braided fishing line is optimized for just this property, and it’s cheap and plentiful.
 One down!

-An Arduino accepts ordinary gcode over a serial link, does the math to convert from X,Y coordinates to the L1,L2 length-of-string coordinates needed by the drawbot, and runs the steppers.
+An Arduino accepts ordinary gcode over a serial link, does the math to convert from X,Y coordinates to the L1,L2 length-of-string coordinates needed by the drawbot, plans the paths, and runs the steppers.
 It also uses its EEPROM to store some config info.

 When it first started drawing, the drawbot used a pair of Chinese L293D H-bridge modules borrowed from another project to drive the steppers.
 Later, its custom PCB hosted (knockoffs of) Pololu’s classic A4988 microstepping drivers.
 (An error in the Reprap Eagle library I used caused a lot of excitement when the drivers had to be installed upside down!
 Some more in the Gory Details.)

-At some point shortly after watching in horror as some error caused the penholder to sail gracefully up over the top of the board and fall down behind it, it gained an Emergency Stop switch.
+At some point shortly after watching in horror as some error caused the penholder to sail gracefully up over the top of the board and fall down behind it, it gained an Emergency Stop switch in series with the power supply.
 It gets used a lot in testing and debugging new artwork, as well as being a general power switch for the steppers.